DataDog/hiring-engineers/answers.md

 ### Final Question:

-The most vital marketing tool is now a days is Human behavior analysis or prediction.
+The most vital marketing tool now a days is Human behavior analysis or prediction.
 Datadog can be used to analysis and trace human expenses patern.
-For example, mobile operators can use this tool to analysis their customer mobile expenses trend and based on that they can plan their product promotion and desired subscriber base.
+For example, mobile operators can use this tool to analysis their large number of customer mobile expenses trend and based on that they can plan their product promotion and desired subscriber base.